-Use the "Play

-From" selector to choose where the track will play from.
+Use the Play From: < start "Play From" selector to choose where the track will play from.
 You can choose to play a track from the start of the file, any one of the cue points, or any one of the loop in points.